HCN1222/HLS-vs-RTL/lab/lab3_combinational/binary2bcd_div/ReadMe.md

 Using Board Basys3 with 20ns clock period.

-**When clock period is 10ns, the design will become sequential circuit due to the latency.**
+**When the clock period is set to be below 20ns, the design will transition into a sequential circuit configuration due to the associated latency.**

 ## Design